 Right before finding my first patch of Dogbane, I was greeted by Uhskenǫ́tǫʔ.
 I recalled this moment when I later read about Catherine Jean Vien (1676-1767) in Daughters of Aataentsic, because she belonged to the Hatiⁿdaʔarárunǫʔ (Deer Clan).
 When I asked Catherine for the significance of this clan, she said they “hold up the sky” meaning “they take people to meet their Ancestors in the Sky World.”
 I figured Uhskenǫ́tǫʔ might have appeared to help me connect with the Ancestors in this endeavour that I was starting out on.

 Fire Over Water was created as a companion piece to the Daughters of Aataentsic book project, written by Kathryn Labelle in collaboration with the Wendat/Wandat Women’s Advisory Council.
 The book celebrates the leadership of seven generations of Wendat/Wandat women who lived from the time of contact until the 21st century, maintaining their communities despite colonial interference.
-It presents the concept of motherwork to describe how these women, in their own distinct ways, were “creating opportunities for cultural survival and resilience”(10-11) within their communities that would have lasting impacts.
+It presents the concept of motherwork to describe how these women were “creating opportunities for cultural survival and resilience”(10-11) within their communities that would have lasting impacts.